SwingbyProtocol/node-installer/README.md

 ## Getting Started
 - Install `Docker` from https://docker.io to your local machine.
 (Macbook is preffered)
 - Talk to [@BotFather](https://t.me/BotFather) to create new your `telegram bot` and get your `BOT_TOKEN`
-- Setup your instance of your cloud service provider and get ip address and ssh private key
+- Setup your instance of your cloud service provider and get ip address and ssh private key Or you can generate ssh-key pair by command like this `$ ssh-keygen -t rsa -b 4096 -f ssh_key` (no pass is preffered).
-- Or you can generate ssh-key pair by command like this `$ ssh-keygen -t rsa -b 4096 -f swingby_server_key` (no pass is preffered)
+- Clone repository `git clone https://github.com/SwingbyProtocol/node-installer` and `cd node-installer`
 - Store your ssh private key to accesss instance into `data/ssh_key`
 - Run `$ chmod 600 data/ssh_key` to set permission `600` to your ssh private key `data/ssh_key`
 - Run `$ export BOT_TOKEN={your bot token}`